 Changes in eating habits can help control symptoms.
 No IBS diet works for every person.
 Therefore, an individual may need to go through a process of trial and error to find a consistent, comfortable diet.

-Factors that may play a role in IBS development include:
+Other factors that may play a role include:

 - environmental factors, such as stress

 - digestive organs with a high sensitivity to pain

 - a malfunction in the muscles that move food through the body